 - If making ahead of time, keep ingredients separate and assemble right before serving.

 What’s your favorite way to enjoy roasted beets?
 Let us know down in the comments.
-Make sure to subscribe and find us on Facebook!
+Make sure to subscribe and find us on Pinterest or Facebook!
 While you’re here, be sure to check out our other great posts to find tasty recipes, awesome DIY’s, and so much more!

 Until next time, enjoy the journey!